juju/docs/src/en/tutorial-microk8s.md

 sudo apt purge -y liblxc1 lxcfs lxd lxd-client
 ```

-See what's going on with the `microk8s.kubectl` command:
+Let's see what's going on by using the `microk8s.kubectl` command:

 ```bash
 microk8s.kubectl get all --all-namespaces